 Arguably, one of the most critical issues facing Miami-Dade County today is transportation and mobility.
-Over the summer, a full organizational analysis will begin.
-In September, recommendations regarding not only organizational improvements, but also a reprioritization of funding and the identification of new resources to support a plan to quickly address strategies to improve mobility on our roads, as well as more long term plans to expand our public transit corridors will be presented.
+Organizational improvements and also a reprioritization of funding and the identification of new resources to support a plan to quickly address strategies to improve mobility on our roads, as well as more long term plans to expand our public transit corridors have been developed and will be considered by the Board as part of a mid-year budget amendment.